GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 3. `--cv-iterations` -- the number of hyperparameter configurations that `RandomizedSearchCV` should try

-That particular trainer, also allows you to specify a `--mode`, which defaults to `train`.
+That particular trainer also allows you to specify a `--mode`, which defaults to `train`.
 This `--mode` argument will be useful to us once the training job has completed, as it will allow us to test out the trained model from our local environment.